On joint properties of vertices with a given degree or label in the random recursive tree: Preliminary results

 \subsection{Truncated selection sets}

-As we have seen in the first part of this section, we can obtain explicit formulations for the probability of events related to the size of the depth, label and degree of vertices $1,\ldots, k$ in the Kingman $n$-coalescent, under certain conditions on the truncated selection sets $\overline \S_{n,1}$.
-In this part of the section, we formalize these conditions and show that they are met with high probability, as well as introduce some other properties of the truncated selection sets that are useful in the analysis that follows in Sections~\ref{sec:deg} through~\ref{sec:kingproof}.
+As we have seen in the first part of this section, we can obtain explicit formulations for the probability of events related to the size of the degree, depth, and label of vertices $1,\ldots, k$ in the Kingman $n$-coalescent, under certain conditions on the truncated selection sets $\overline \S_{n,1}$.
+In this part of the section, we formalize these conditions and show that they are met with high probability.
+We also introduce some other properties of the truncated selection sets that are useful in the analysis that follows in Sections~\ref{sec:deg} through~\ref{sec:kingproof}.